ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 INDIVIDUAL CONTRIBUTIONS

 AJ -  I have set up and managed the repository, written the README, along with gathering the prior code of tile map and player movement from workshops to use as a foundation for our own, and aided in merging code to the main code.
+I have set up code, using inspiration from online particularly for working around Chrome's playback policies, that creates a loop of music that I have sampled and mixed to fit the creepy aesthetic.
+I have also helped with graphics, retooling the obstacles to be trees, fixing the guns and batteries to blend with the grass tiles and scaled them down to fit the rest of the graphics, and created the log tile to differentiate the environment

 Ollie - I have reorganised and fixed the tile map code, aided in consolidating code, in addition to suggesting the thematic and aesthetic inspiration for our project.

 Huseyin - I have implemented the code for the torch mechanic, lighting the area surrounding the player, using inspiration from a tutorial I found online for guidance.
-I have also made it so that the powerups are not visible without being in the spotlight.
+I have also made it so that the powerups are not visible without being in the spotlight, remaining hidden in the darkness if not in the lit area around the player.

-Cherry - I have coded the items that can be picked up, using inspiration I found online for the code, as well as inputting their positions across the map and designing their appearance.
+Cherry - I have coded the items that can be picked up, the guns and batteries, using inspiration I found online for the code, as well as inputting their positions to be randomized across the map, though not on inaccessible tiles, and designing their appearance.

 Amelia - I have found our aesthetic inspiration through a Pinterest board of images and have drawn and helped implement the sprites and texture design for the player and environment, using a pixel art aesthetic throughout the designs as an art style that serves as a thematic facade.
 I am also working on the code for a start menu, that shows instructions and gives a basic backstory of the game. this is currently commented out as when writing the code, the index for the project wouldn't load and i therefore couldn't see the effects of the new code, making it difficult to immplement.